 - A selection of links to coverage by news organizations in Texas and beyond is found in Other Reports.

-The editor of TCN is Bill Dawson, a journalist and writer who also taught in the environmental studies program at Rice University from 2005-09.
+The editor of TCN is Bill Dawson, an independent journalist and writer who also taught in the environmental studies program at Rice University from 2005-09.

 He was the Houston Chronicle’s environment writer from 1984 to 2001.
-From 2001-03, he was senior writer for environmental issues at the non-profit Center for Public Integrity, which carries out investigative reporting in the public interest.
+From 2001-03, he was senior writer for environmental issues at the non-profit Center for Public Integrity, a news organization that carries out investigative reporting in the public interest.

 Dawson’s work as an independent journalist since 2003 has appeared in publications including the New York Times, Texas Tribune and Yale Forum on Climate Change & the Media.